hyperledger/aries-rfcs/features/0809-w3c-data-integrity-credential-attachment/README.md

 - `credential` - The signed credential.
 MUST be a valid verifiable credential object with one or more proofs and MUST conform to VC Data Model version as defined in the `data_model_version` of the request.

+It is up to the issuer to the pick an appropriate cryptographic suite to sign the credential.
+The issuer may use the cryptographic binding material provided by the holder to select the cryptographic suite.
+For example, when the `anoncreds_link_secret` binding method is used, the issuer should use an `DataIntegrityProof` with the `anoncredsvc-2023` cryptographic suite.
+When a holder provides a signed attachment as part of the binding proof using the `EdDSA` JWA alg, the issuer could use a `DateIntegrityProof` with the `eddsa-rdfc-2022` cryptographic suite.
+However, it is not required for the cryptographic suite used for the signature on the credential to be in any way related to the cryptographic suite used for the binding proof, unless the binding method explicitly requires this (for example the `anoncreds_link_secret` binding method).

 A complete [`issue-credential` message from the Issue Credential protocol 2.0](../0453-issue-credential-v2/README.md#issue-credential) might look like this:

 ```json